Plow74/mdexample/file.md

 adopted in § 170.213.</p></li>
 <li><p>The health IT developer demonstrates the ability of the Health IT
-Module to support a resource search for the provenance target “(_revIncludes: Provenance:target)” for all the FHIR resources included in the standard adopted in § 170.213 and implementation specification adopted in § 170.215(a)(2) according to the “Basic Provenance Guidance” section of the implementation specification adopted in §
+Module to support a resource search for the provenance target “(_revIncludes: Provenance:target)” for all the FHIR® resources included in the standard adopted in § 170.213 and implementation specification adopted in § 170.215(a)(2) according to the “Basic Provenance Guidance” section of the implementation specification adopted in §